 - 9th Grade, 10th Grade, 11th Grade, and 12th Grade.

-There are also electives which consist of the following courses:
+There are also electives that consist of the following courses:

 - Spanish (#2)